 ACADEMIC SUPPORT PROGRAM AND STUDENT SUCCESS PROGRAM

-The Academic Support Program enables students who have successfully appealed dismissal to return to Acadia and become successful students.
-They enrol in a study skills class, have a mentor, reduce their course load and work closely with the program coordinator and their professors in order to stay on top of their studies.
+The Academic Support Program enables students on probation to return to Acadia and become successful.
+They enrol in a study skills class and work closely with the pro-gram coordinator and their professors in order to stay on top of their studies.
 The Student Success Program is offered to first year students who have had difficulty making the transition to university receiving low grades at the end of their first term.
 They receive letters from the coordinator inviting them to come for academic advising and offering them a study skills class and mentoring.

 ACADIA CENTRE FOR SMALL BUSINESS AND ENTREPRENEURSHIP

 Phone: (902) 585-1180

 Acadia University has a unique entrepreneurial skills development program that defines entrepreneurship in a manner that ensures applicability with the environment of a Liberal Arts university.
 This holistic approach recognizes that the development and application of entrepreneurial skills, attitude and aptitude go beyond the traditional narrow connotation and is manifested in all areas of education, community, and society.